MichiBaum/Switcheroo/readme.md

 Instead of alt-tabbing through a (long) list of open windows, Switcheroo allows you to quickly switch to any window by typing in just a few characters of its title.

+This is a improved and extended version of [this project.](https://github.com/kvakulo/Switcheroo)

 License
 -------